 Cannabis as medicine for multiple sclerosis

-Cannabis therapy against spastic symptoms
+Cannabis therapy for spastic symptoms

-Medical cannabinoids for pain
+Medical cannabinoids against pain

 Cannabidiol (CBD) against inflammation

 Research hypothesizes that the reason cannabis is medicinally effective for MS-related spasms and muscle spasms is the assumption that the non-psychoactive cannabinoid CBD is be able to reduce nerve inflammation.
 In a 2011 Israeli study, researchers used mice with an MS-like condition to show that they were able to move their stiff legs again and had less inflammation after receiving highly concentrated CBD .

 In 2017, the same Israeli researchers reported that pro-inflammatory astrocytes (star-shaped neurons) are involved in almost all brain functions and that they interact with the endocannabinoid system.
 After analyzing collected data, researchers stated that astrocyte activity can possibly be reduced by administering CBD .
 This could have a positive effect on disease progression in MS, Alzheimer’s disease, and epilepsy.
 However, clinical research is still lacking to confirm these assumptions.

 MS patients with severe spasticity achieved therapeutic success with Sativex